 It can no longer be seen as solely government's responsibility to deliver clean water to the public, and the consultative model most often used by water-related government entities today-in which the main role of the public is to weigh in on government decisions-is not sufficient to address today's challenges.

-Rather, the governance system should align individuals' and organizations' selfinterests with the public interest in clean water and should encourage collaboration among individuals, organizations, and government in
+Rather, the governance system should align individuals' and organizations' self-interests with the public interest in clean water and should encourage collaboration among individuals, organizations, and government in order to do so.

 This will require changes of two types: